What is a Copilot+ PC?

 What are the processor vendors doing to support this?

-Let’s start with Qualcomm, a long-time mobile device-focused silicon producer whose CEO, Christiano Amon, announced in March this year that they expect the AI Revolution for them will extend beyond the smartphone.
-Their Snapdragon X Elite processor has been designed and built with user-centric AI computing in mind.
+Let’s start with Qualcomm Technologies, Inc., a long-time mobile device-focused silicon producer whose CEO, Christiano Amon, announced in March this year that they expect the AI Revolution for them will extend beyond the smartphone.
+Their Snapdragon® X Elite processor has been designed and built with user-centric AI computing in mind.
 Building on the efficiencies they have shown in the mobile world we can expect an extremely focused performance/energy consumption processor.
+Additionally, Qualcomm is currently the only vendor capable of powering Copilot + experiences today.

 AMD recently disclosed that the upcoming next-gen “Strix Point” CPUs, planned to launch in 2024, will include the AMD XDNA™ 2 architecture.
 This architecture is designed to deliver more than a 3x increase in AI compute performance compared to the prior generation, enabling new generative AI experiences.